Towcester railway station: Opening

-In 1863, the Northampton & Banbury Junction Railway (N&BJ), a forerunner of the Stratford-upon-Avon and Midland Junction Railway (SMJ), received Parliamentary authorisation to construct an 18 mi line from the London and North Western Railway's Blisworth station on their London to Birmingham line to Cockley Brake junction, at which point the new branch would form a junction with the existing Banbury to Verney Junction Branch Line.
+In 1863, the Northampton and Banbury Junction Railway (N&BJ), a forerunner of the Stratford-upon-Avon and Midland Junction Railway (SMJ), received an act of Parliament, the Northampton and Banbury Junction Railway Act 1863 (26 & 27 Vict. c. ccxx), giving authorisation to construct an 18 mi line from the London and North Western Railway's Blisworth station on their London to Birmingham line to Cockley Brake junction, at which point the new branch would form a junction with the existing Banbury to Verney Junction Branch Line.
 The public opening of the section of line from Blisworth to Towcester took place on 30 April 1866, with Towcester station formally opening to traffic the next day.
 The remainder of the line was finally opened by 1 June 1872.

 Station buildings and layout

 The station was a major centre of the SMJ.
 It was the only station on the line to have three platform faces (one up and two down platforms), and the down platforms were linked to the up platform by the line's only footbridge.
 The main station buildings, a two-storey gabled structure built of brick, were situated on the up platform.
 A small platform canopy projected from the front of this building, with its central section unusually raised in an inverted "V".
 Small single-storey extensions flanked either side of the main building.
 Inside the building, there was a booking office, waiting room and toilet facilities, as well as accommodation for the stationmaster.
-Extensive sidings were provided: the down side holding 126 wagons and the up side 3 wagons; there was also a 42 ft locomotive turntable which was transferred from Stratford in 1908.
+Extensive sidings were provided: the down side holding 126 wagons and the up side three wagons; there was also a 42 ft locomotive turntable which was transferred from Stratford in 1908.

 Until the amalgamation of the NBJ and SMJ in 1910, both companies ran over the same stretch of single track as far as Greens Norton junction where the line to Banbury diverged southwards from the line to Stratford.
 This required a signal box at each end of Towcester station and a third at the junction.
 Amalgamation resulted in the abolition of the junction and its replacement with two separate tracks running parallel from Towcester before separating at Greens Norton.
 The three signal boxes were replaced by a new high box at the Blisworth end of the down platform, to which access could be had from the footbridge.
 This was altered in 1926 when the London, Midland and Scottish Railway (LMSR), which had taken over the line upon the railway grouping, installed a new footbridge and separate steps were provided to the box.